1971 All-Ireland Senior Hurling Championship final: First half

-The opening forty minutes proved to be a dour battle, characterised by close marking and a lack of free-flowing hurling.
-Tipperary played with a strong breeze and defended the Railway end.
+The opening forty minutes proved to be a dour battle, characterised by close marking and a lack of free-flowing hurling. ipperary played with a strong breeze and defended the Railway end.
 They also had to contend with playing into a blazing sub.
 Tipp's Francis Loughnane opened the scoring after just three minutes when he captured the first two points of the day.
 What followed for the next fifteen minutes was a series of tit-for-tat scores, with no side building up a huge lead.
 After nineteen minutes Tipperary's Noel O'Dwyer scored the first goal of the match, a shot from long range that travelled along the ground.
-Kilkenny's Eddie Keher brought his team back into contention just a minute later when he blasted a 21-yards free straight into te net for Kilkenny's opening goal of the game.
+Kilkenny's Eddie Keher brought his team back into contention just a minute later when he blasted a 21-yards free straight into the net for Kilkenny's opening goal of the game.
 Just two minutes later John Flanagan capitalised on a shrewd pass from Roger Ryan to shoot Tipperary's second goal.
 A stalemate developed following this score, however, Keher tapped over another point for 'the Cats' eight minutes later.
 With just a minute left to play Mossy Murphy shot Kilkenny's second goal after being put in possession by Pat Delaney.
 Loughnane bookended the opening half when he scored the last point before the short whistle, giving Tipperary a 2-10 to 2-4 lead.